 The encore went on for nine songs and really, just felt like a continuation of the show.
 He did a ballad version of “Accidents Will Happen,” then another ballad from the new album then the great “(I Don’t Want to Go to Chelsea.)
 “Then eventually “Pump it Up.”
 Then more ballads.
 You see?
 That’s not a fucking encore!
 My wife got it right – play a couple of hot, “up” tunes that we can all dance and freak out to.

 This was the last song.
-I didn’t record it but it’s from another recent show:
+I didn’t record it but it’s from a different show.
+Those ladies who run out and do the crazy dance are The Bangles:

 Anyway, as mentioned up front, I really, really wanted to love this show and really wanted to write a review about how much I loved it.
 But the best I can say is that I enjoyed it, sometimes quite a bit and then other times not so much.